mahesh-panchal/nextflow-novice/_episodes/13-docker.md

 # Environment variables can be set to provide settings for new tools.
 ENV PATH="/opt/SPADE:${PATH}"

-# A default command can be provided when a container is started.
+# A default command can be provided when a container is started (entry point).
 CMD [ "SPADE.py" ]
 ~~~
 {: .source}